d-morrison/IntroStatActivities/_book/02-study-design.md

 \newpage

-### Types of sampling bias: Complete Q1 before class.
+### Types of sampling bias.
+Complete Q1 before class.

 There are two parts to study design: how the sample was selected and how the study was conducted.
 First, we will look at sampling and types of bias (selection, non-response, or response).